arkham7638/cyber-sec/README.md

 The hypothesis test is conducted using a statistical **$T-test$** which specifies the two Series `df_interest['Source Port']` and `df_interest['Destination Port']`.
 By specifying these two Series, we are automatically referring to a comparative test of the means of both Series:

+# What to achieve -

+So the EDA is done without any machine learning project and as u can see that machine learning and cyber security goes hand to hand so in the near future i wish to uprade the project using the machine learning model by using Naive Bayes

+In statistics, Naive Bayes classifiers are a family of simple "probabilistic classifiers" based on applying Bayes' theorem with strong independence assumptions between the features.
+They are among the simplest Bayesian network models

+And using amazon (AWS) EC2 or the herekou for the deployment as which will help in updating the project for the usage .

+**Thank You**
+**-ReadigThis-**